salernolabs/bootstrap-pagination/README.md

 ### BootstrapHTML Generator

-The [BootstrapHTML](src/Formatter/BootstrapHTML.php) formatter object extends the base pagination class and provides an extra function for generating HTML suitable for raw output in a template.
+The [BootstrapHTML](src/Formatter/BootstrapHTML.php) formatter object extends the base pagination class and provides an extra function for generating HTML suitable for raw output in a template on a site that includes the [Bootstrap](https://getbootstrap.com/) library.

 #### `->generateOutput($paginationUrl, $pageNumberConstant, $additionalUrlData)`